 - Very high probability of occurrence (4).

-- Cannot prevent this event, but a different approach or process might prevent event.
+- It cannot prevent this event, but a different approach or process might prevent the event.

 - High probability of occurrence (3).